cyclus/cyclus.github.com/source/user/analysis_usecases.rst

-As with the facility filtering capability, an ideal user interface will allow subsets of isotopes to be added and deleted from the data set using notions of intersection, union and negation.
+As with the facility filtering capability, an ideal user interface will allow subsets of isotopes to be added and deleted from the data set using the notions of intersection, union, and negation.

-One example of a graph that shows the cumulative makeup of material in a facility, by isotope, can be found in figure 5.11 of Kyle Oliver's masters thesis, GeniusV2: Software Design and Mathematical Formulations For Multi-Region Discrete Nuclear Fuel Cycle Simulation And Analysis.
+One example of a graph that shows the cumulative makeup of material in a facility with respect to isotope can be found in figure 5.11 of Kyle Oliver's masters thesis, GeniusV2: Software Design and Mathematical Formulations For Multi-Region Discrete Nuclear Fuel Cycle Simulation And Analysis.

 .. image:: cumulative_iso_dist.png
    :width: 500pt